awye765/bullseye/README.md

 - [X] As a User I am rewarded with a higher value of points the closer my Guess is to the Target.

-- [X] As a User I am able to touch a "Start Over" button to restart the game afresh with scores and rounds zeroed.
+- [X] As a User I am able to touch a "**Start Over**" button to restart the game afresh with scores and rounds zeroed.

-- [X] As a User I am able to touch an "Info" button to show an "About" page displaying the rules of the game.
+- [X] As a User I am able to touch an "**Info**" button to show an "About" page displaying the rules of the game.

 ## <a name="intro">Installation

 ### Via Xcode

+1. Search for "**Xcode**" on the Mac's "**App Store**".

-1. Download and install Xcode for Mac here.
+2. Download Xcode for Mac.

-2. Set-up an Apple Developer account.
+3. Set-up an Apple Developer account.

-3. Clone this repo by running ``git clone git@github.com:awye765/bullseye.git``
+4. Clone this repo by running ``git clone git@github.com:awye765/bullseye.git``

-4. Open this repo in Xcode and run the app via Xcode's device simulator.
+5. Open this repo in Xcode and run the app via Xcode's device simulator.

 ### Via your iPhone / iPad